HopeFlynn/cassava-example/README.md

 docker push [YOUR_CONTAINER_REGISTRY]/[IMAGE_NAME]
 ```

 Our setup now looks like this.
-Where our model has been packaged and sent to a container registry:
 ![step_3](img/step_3.png)

 ## Deploying your model